murongqimiao/joaoStudio/ReadME.md

     ```
         it`s the first game use by Javascript.
-        mean to know how the frame run and how to design the sys.
+        mean to know how the frame run and how the project design.
     ```